epccs/Driver/K3/README.md

 # Bill of Materials

-Import the [BOM](./Design/16276,BOM.csv) into LibreOffice Calc (or Excel) with semicolon separated values, or use a text editor.

 The BOM is a CVS file(s), import it into a spreadsheet program like LibreOffice Calc (or Excel), or use a text editor.

 Option | BOM's included